Elizabeth Debicki: Breakthrough (2017–present)

 Following the success of The Night Manager, Debicki landed a supporting role in the Marvel Studios film Guardians of the Galaxy Vol. 2, in which she portrayed Ayesha, leader of the Sovereign people.
-She will return for its sequel and the final installment in the film series, Guardians of the Galaxy Vol. 3.
+She returned for its sequel and the final installment in the film series, Guardians of the Galaxy Vol. 3.
 In June 2017, she was added to the cast of director Luc Besson's Valerian and the City of a Thousand Planets in an undisclosed voice-over role.
-The film would arrive in theaters around two months later, at which time her role was revealed to be that of Emperor Haban-Limaï.
+The film would arrive in theatres around two months later, at which time her role was revealed to be that of Emperor Haban-Limaï.
 2017 also saw Debicki as Eva in Australian actor Simon Baker's directorial debut Breath, for which she would receive an AACTA Award nomination for Best Actress in a Supporting Role.
 The film would garner five additional AACTA Award nominations, including Best Film, and would win Best Supporting Actor and Best Sound at the 8th AACTA Awards.

 In 2018, Debicki appeared in five films.
 She played the role of Jensen in The Cloverfield Paradox, the third instalment in the Cloverfield franchise.
 The film was released on Netflix in February 2018, directly after Super Bowl LII.
 Following this, she appeared as Mrs. G in the critically acclaimed HBO film The Tale, for which she received rave reviews.
 One of her biggest roles yet would come several months later, however, in November 2018; she played the role of Alice in Steve McQueen's heist film Widows.
 Upon the film's release, she received some of the best reviews of her career, with many critics stating how impressed they were that she managed to stand out among such a crowded cast, which included the likes of Viola Davis and Liam Neeson.
 The same year, Debicki also starred as Virginia Woolf in Vita & Virginia and was the voice of Mopsy Rabbit in Peter Rabbit.
 She would return for the sequel, Peter Rabbit 2: The Runaway.